 If you want to stay safe from hackers and scammers, always be cautious about unsolicited opportunities.
 If you didn’t contact them first, there’s a good chance scammers are at the other end.
 Never give out your personal information and never give money to someone you don’t know.

 There is a large amount of fraudulent activity that occurs preying on innocent people.
 Rhode Island Credit Union will make every attempt to keep you informed and advised of common activity.

 It is important to remember to never respond to any email requesting personal information.
 Fraudulent emails and websites are created to look authentic.
-Please notify us whenever you receive a suspicious e-mail or have any other form of unsolicited contact from individuals seeking personal information about your accounts.
+Notify us whenever you receive a suspicious e-mail or any unsolicited request for personal information about your accounts.